ClouDesire/docusaurus/docs/onboarding.md

 ### Available pricing models

 There are many different basic pricing models that you can implement in Cloudesire.
 To define a pricing model, you need at least one product into your catalog.
-To access the catalog, go to [marketplace.cloudesire.com](https://marketplace.cloudesire.com), select “log-in” at the top right corner  of the screen, enter your username and password (or follow the instructions to create a new vendor account) and click on your username at the top right corner to access your personal Control Panel.
-You will be able to access the “_Catalog_” from the menu on the left.
-Then select the product, then “_Edit_” and go to the “_Plans_” tab.You can edit or add new plans to your product.
+Select the product, then “_Edit_” and go to the “_Plans_” tab.You can edit or add new plans to your product.

 #### Freemium Model